James E. Smith Jr.: 2018 gubernatorial campaign

 In August 2017, Smith announced that he was taking steps towards a possible run for Governor of South Carolina in 2018.
 Political scientist Danielle Vinson said of the potential candidacy, "He’s a viable alternative.
 He is someone who disaffected Republicans who have had problems with issues of the last few weeks could turn to.
 He could tap a protest vote for Trump or Republicans in general."
-Smith was reportedly urged to run for Governor by Joe Biden in April and then again in September.
-He appeared at the Chapin Labor Day Parade in early September, further stoking speculation that he would run for Governor.
+Smith was reportedly urged to run for governor by Joe Biden in April and then again in September.
+He appeared at the Chapin Labor Day Parade in early September, further stoking speculation that he would run for governor.

 Smith announced his candidacy on October 5, 2017, becoming the first Democrat in a race that already had four Republican candidates.
 In an interview shortly after Smith announced his candidacy, Biden spoke of Smith, saying "...this is a guy, I swear to God, that I would trust with anything.
 This is a guy who I watched, he never puts himself before anybody else."
 He described Smith and his late son Beau Biden as "kindred spirits".
 He was joined on the ticket by nominee for lieutenant governor Mandy Powers Norrell.
 Before the 2018 Democratic gubernatorial primary, Rep. Jim Clyburn endorsed his candidacy.

-On November 6, 2018, Smith was defeated by incumbent Governor Henry McMaster.
+On November 6, 2018, Smith was defeated by incumbent governor Henry McMaster.
 Smith held 46% of the popular vote to McMaster's 54%.

 Military service

 Smith joined the United States Army Reserve in January 1996 as a Judge Advocate General's Corps (JAG) officer, transferring to the South Carolina Army National Guard in the same role in August 1998.
 In 2001, following the September 11 attacks, Smith resigned his commission and enlisted as an infantryman, beginning basic training.
 In February 2007, Smith deployed to Afghanistan as an infantry officer, part of Operation Enduring Freedom.
 He served as a combat advisor to Afghan National Security Forces in remote areas of southern Afghanistan.
 During his 12-month tour, he received the Bronze Star Medal, Combat Infantryman Badge, and Purple Heart.
-He remains a member of the South Carolina Army National Guard, at the rank of major.
+He remains a member of the South Carolina Army National Guard, at the rank of lieutenant colonel.

 Legal career

 Smith founded his law firm, James E. Smith, Jr., P.A. in 1995.
 It provides representation to people in South Carolina, North Carolina, and Georgia.
 The firm provides legal help to injured people, including members of the military, as well as class action lawsuits and business law and litigation services.

+In 2022, Smith joined the law firm of Nelson Mullins as a partner.

+In 2024, Smith became a candidate for a South Carolina Circuit Court judgeship.
+The State legislature voted to re-start the nominations for the seat.